airbrake/airbrake/README.md

     alias_method :current_duck, :current_user
     helper_method :current_duck

 Voila!
-You'll get information about a duck that experienced crash about your app.
+You'll get information about a duck that experienced a crash of your app.

+By default Airbrake collects the following attributes:
+* id
+* name
+* username
+* email

+You can also customize attributes that will be collected

+    Airbrake.configure do |config|
+      ...
+      # collect only user ids
+      config.user_attributes = [:id] # ["id"] also works
+    end

 Asynchronous notifications with Airbrake
 ----------------------------------------